 FINDING A THERAPIST

 A psychotherapist is someone you are going to trust to help you with your psychological and emotional well-being, and therefore, you want to feel confident that you are choosing a qualified psychotherapist who best fits your needs and interests.
-If you are suffering from anxiety or stress, it is important to know that decades of scientific research and clinical trials have shown again and again that cognitive behavioral therapy (CBT) is effective in treating anxiety and stress and that these benefits tend to be long lasting.
+If you are suffering from anxiety or stress, it is important to know that decades of scientific research and clinical trials have shown again and again that for many people cognitive behavioral therapy (CBT) is an effective treatment for anxiety and stress and that these benefits tend to be long lasting.

 Many therapists describe themselves as using CBT but may only be using certain strategies in the context of a more traditional "talk therapy."
 Other therapists may use CBT in general but may not have training in the cognitive behavioral treatment of specific anxiety disorders.
 For example, for Obsessive Compulsive Disorder and Panic Disorder there are specific treatment strategies and explanations that are unique to those particular disorders and are the components of treatment that have been found to be powerfully effective.

-Therefore, if you are seeking cognitive-behavioral therapy for the treatment of anxiety or stress, it will be important to find a therapist with specialized training and experience in those areas.
+Therefore, if you are seeking cognitive-behavioral therapy for the treatment of anxiety or stress, it will be important to find a therapist with specialized training and experience in those areas who can also provide you with the materials and strategies that can help facilitate your treatment.
 Do not be afraid to ask a therapist questions that will help you determine whether the therapist has the skills and expertise you are looking for.
-Questions can include:

 Once you have described the problems you are struggling with, perhaps in your first session, you could ask: